eliabiraschi/TelloDrone/README.md

 ```

 ## Events
-You can listen to the messages from the aircraft throught the `MESSAGE` event:
+You can listen to the messages from the aircraft through the `MESSAGE` event:
 ```javascript
 Tello.on(Tello.events.MESSAGE, data => {
 	console.log(data)